ndiego/blox/readme.txt

 Changelog:

-Unreleased
+Version 1.3.0 – 2016-11-30
 * Added fullscreen mode for raw content
-* Added syntax highlighting in full screen more for raw content
+* Added syntax highlighting in fullscreen mode for raw content
+* Added new builder UI for the builtin slideshow
+* Added new settings to the builtin slideshow (image size, background images)
+* Added the ability to set default settings for the builtin slideshow
-* Added quickedit functionality to global blocks for selected position and visibility settings
+* Added quick edit functionality to global blocks for selected position and visibility settings
-* Added bulkedit functionality to global blocks for enable/disable block
+* Added bulk edit functionality to global blocks for enable/disable block
+* Changed from Flexslider to Slick Slider for the js powering the builtin slideshow
+* Updated styling on caption and code textareas to allow for horizontal scrolling
-* Updated slideshow and custom default images with correct dashicon
+* Updated custom image and slideshow default images with standardized dashicons picture icon
 * Fixed bug where global and local custom classes were not being applied

 Version 1.2.1 – 2016-10-23